Montana (MT) lease form

 Revun generates a Montana-ready lease with the required disclosures and clauses built in, then handles e-signature, rent, and renewals on the same platform.

 General information, not legal advice.
-Governing statute: Montana Residential Landlord and Tenant Act of 1977, MCA Title 70, Chapter 24.
+Governing statute: Montana Residential Landlord and Tenant Act of 1977, Mont.
+Code Ann.
+Title 70, Chapter 24; Prohibited provisions at § 70-33-202.
 Confirm current requirements or consult an attorney before finalizing a lease.

 Montana lease FAQ